JenE87/p3_expense_tracker/README.md

 <img width="1373" height="625" alt="Screenshot 2025-09-03 at 20 14 40" src="https://github.com/user-attachments/assets/6847ccf8-fd52-4d0c-a957-f68ea3bf4b73" />

 ## Project Overview
-The Expense Tracker is a simple command-lin app to record daily expenses directly into a Google Sheet.
+The Expense Tracker is a simple command-line app to record daily expenses directly into a Google Sheet.
 It is useful for:
 - Individuals who want to keep track of their personal budget
 - Families who want shared visibility of their spending